Achievable logoAchievable logo

 Customer fills out the new account form

-The first step to opening any new account requires an account form to be filled out.
-In today’s digital age, almost every account form is completed online.
-The customer discloses their personal information (name, DOB, SSN, address, etc.), plus some options-related and suitability-related items, including:
+The first step in opening any new account is completing a new account form.
+Today, this is usually done online.
+The customer provides personal information (name, DOB, SSN, address, etc.) and also provides options-related and suitability-related information, including:

 • Investment objective